wp-plugins/ad-injection/readme.txt

 You can do the same for tags using has_tag.
 See http://codex.wordpress.org/Function_Reference/has_tag for info.

 Note - this will only work in direct insertion mode.

+== I want a different advert for each category.
+How can I do this? ==

+1. In your plugins directory create a sub-directory called 'ad-injection-ads'. e.g. /wordpress/wp-content/plugins/ad-injection-ads/

+2. Create a text files in this folder for each of the categories that you want an ad for.
+The text files should be named [category nicename].txt The 'nicename' of the category is the category name with spaces and dots converted to '-' and apostrophes removed. e.g.

+Liverpool = liverpool.txt
+Manchester United = manchester-united.txt
+A.F.C Aldermaston = a-f-c-aldermaston.txt
+Bishop's Stortford = bishops-stortford.txt

+3. Then put this code (from the starting `<?php` to the closing `?>`) into the ad box.
+It will load the text file ad matching the category name when the post is displayed.

+`<?php
+$plugin_dir = dirname(__FILE__);
+$ad_dir = dirname($plugin_dir).'/ad-injection-ads/';
+if (file_exists($ad_dir)){
+    global $post;
+    $categories = get_the_category($post->ID);
+    foreach ($categories as $cat){
+        // nicename: spaces and dots are converted to '-' and apostrophes are removed
+        $full_ad_path = $ad_dir.$cat->category_nicename.'.txt';
+        if (file_exists($full_ad_path)){
+            $ad = file_get_contents($full_ad_path);
+            if ($ad === false) echo "<!--ADINJ CATCODE: could not read ad from file: $full_ad_path-->\n";
+            echo $ad;
+            break; // only show first category ad that matches } else {
+            echo "<!--ADINJ CATCODE: could not find ad at: $full_ad_path-->\n";
+        }
+    }
+} else {
+    echo "<!--ADINJ CATCODE: could not find ad directory: $ad_dir-->\n";
+}
+?>`

+Some extra information:
+* This code will load one text file ad per post.
+If for example you had a post with the categories 'Liverpool' and 'Manchester United' it would load which ever ad it found first.
+* If will ignore categories that have no text file in the directory.
+If you have a post with the categories 'Liverpool' and 'Latest News' then it will always load the liverpool.txt as long as you don't create a 'latest-news.txt'.
+* This code will only work in 'direct' ad insertion mode.
+It won't work in 'mfunc' mode.

+Expansion ideas:
+* Show a default advert if no text file exists.
+* Create multiple text files for each category and then randomly select one.
+* Use different code for top, random or bottom ads. e.g. you could have liverpool_top.txt and liverpool_random.txt

 = How can I show different ads for different post authors? =